patrickjmcd121/hello-world/README.md

 ##Testing 2nd branch

-Cann't wait to full understand the capability of GitHubt
+Can't wait to full understand the capability of GitHub